The first sign of smoke from your Cub Cadet lawn mower can be worrisome. Immediately you assume the worse with a very expensive repair ahead.

 Your Cub Cadet will begin to smoke because of the oil that is burning off.

 - Replace your air filter if it looks bad.
 Otherwise, knock the loose dirt out of the filter and place it back in the air filter housing.
 A good way to verify whether your filter can continue to be used is by holding the filter up to the light and checking to see if you can see light through the paper filter.
 If you can’t see the light or the filter is damaged you need to replace it.

 To find cleaning instructions for other types of filters, you can read my article on different types of air filters and how to care for them.
-You can find many common air filters for Cub Cadet lawn mowers online at Amazon.

 2. Insufficient Engine Oil Level in Your Cub Cadet